“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 Numerous studies have shown that having a purpose in life leads to longer lifespans in older adults.

 This may be because when you are living with a purpose, you adopt a prospective focus, looking forward to the day when your purpose is fulfilled.
-This causes everyday stressors to become less influential and have a smaller impact on your overall well-being.
+This causes everyday stressors to become less influential and have a more negligible impact on your overall well-being.

 It helps you develop resilience.

-People who have a deeper sense of purpose in life are better at finding meaning in setbacks they experience compared with those who wander through life aimlessly.
+People who have a deeper sense of purpose in life are better at finding meaning in setbacks than those who wander aimlessly through life.

 When you know your purpose, you have a feeling of mastery that helps you let go of anything that goes wrong in your life that is irrelevant to your core values.
 This means that you can learn from life's hardships and bounce back quickly from adversity.